3 Days in Venice: Best Itinerary for First-Time Visitors

-I love Venice and go there as often as I can.
+I adore Venice and go there as often as I can.
 In three days, you won’t see everything, but you’ll see a fair bit and, most importantly, you’ll whet your appetite (forgive the pun!) to return.

 My suggestions for three days in Venice include plenty of time for slowing down and enjoying yourself.
-You can’t see everything, so don’t even try.
-Instead, focus on my suggested artsy highlights and still have plenty of energy left over for wandering.

 Venice is probably the most “wanderable” city I’ve ever visited.

 Definitely avoid popping into Venice for a day, or worse, an afternoon.
 It’s better not to visit at all than to end up being jostled around Piazza San Marco (St. Mark’s Square) with thousands of other sweaty, rushed tourists.
-You’ll come away with a negative view of Venice, and that would be a terrible shame!

 Why I Love Venice

 Of all the cities I’ve been to, Venice is my favorite.
-The first time I visited, I couldn’t stop laughing for the first fifteen minutes of our ride on the vaporetto (water bus) from the train station along the Grand Canal to our hotel.
-I just couldn’t believe that such a place existed on Earth, that Venice was real.
+The first time I visited way back in 1994, I couldn’t stop laughing for the first fifteen minutes of our ride on the vaporetto (water bus) from the train station along the Grand Canal to our hotel.

 But Venice is real, and Venice is special.